-- Provide portables (opened at the start of the 2018-19 school year) - Build a new permanent building (construction contract approved June 11, 2019) - Demolish Building 12 - Construct a memorial
+- (a) Provide portables (opened at the start of the 2018-19 school year) - (b) Build a new permanent building (construction contract approved June 11, 2019) - (c) Demolish the 1200 Building (State F.I.S.H.
+Building 12) - (d) Construct a memorial

 In the 2018-19 State Budget the District received funding from a state security grant that the District used to fund \$6.2 million for security cameras and \$1.8 million on public announcement (PA) systems at schools.
 The District also entered into a \$19.8 million capital lease to implement additional PA systems and upgrade the District's radio communications system.
 In the 2019-20 State budget an additional \$4 million in State security grant funding was appropriated to implement additional school security upgrades.
-In the FY 2020-21 DEFP, the District is expects to get an additional \$3.3 million in funding for security items from the funds allocated in the State grant.
+In the FY 2020-21 DEFP, the District is receiving an additional \$3.4 million in funding for security items from the funds allocated in the State grant.